joehanmisquitta/Real-vs-AI-Generated-Image-Classifier/README.md

   - `RealArt/`: Test real images
   - `GeneratedArt/`: Test AI-generated images

-The second dataset is split into training, validation, and test sets using the provided script.
-This script organizes the data into the following directory structure:
+The second dataset is initially organized into two subfolders: `Train/` and `Test/` containing two classes of images: `RealArt/` containing real images and `GeneratedArt/` containing AI-generated images.
+The script "DataSplitD2.py" splits this dataset into training, validation, and test sets, resulting in the following directory structure:

 - **Training Data:**
   - `RealArt/`: Training real images